-- Task: Given a Twitter feed, determine whether its author is keen to be a spreader of fake news.
+- Task: Given a Twitter feed, determine whether its author spreads hate speech.

-After having addressed several aspects of author profiling in social media from 2013 to 2019 (bot detection, age and gender, also together with personality, gender and language variety, and gender from a multimodality perspective), this year we aim at investigating if it is possbile to discriminate authors that have shared some fake news in the past from those that, to the best of our knowledge, have never done it.
+After having addressed several aspects of author profiling in social media from 2013 to 2020 (fake news spreaders, bot detection, age and gender, also together with personality, gender and language variety, and gender from a multimodality perspective), this year we aim at investigating if it is possbile to discriminate authors that have shared some hate speech in the past from those that, to the best of our knowledge, have never done it.

 As in previous years, we propose the task from a multilingual perspective:

-We are happy to announce that the best performing team at the 8th International Competition on Author Profiling will be awarded 300,- Euro sponsored by Symanto.
+We are happy to announce that the best performing team at the 9th International Competition on Author Profiling will be awarded 300,- Euro sponsored by Symanto

 InputThe uncompressed dataset consists in a folder per language (en, es).
 Each folder contains: